thewhodidthis/sound/README.md

 ### fx

-The [example script](example.js) illustrates how to prep and combine these.
+The [example script](example.js) illustrates how to prep and combine these:

 | Export | Description |
 | :---   | :---        |